itsdrvgo/drvgo-portfolio/README.md

 The portfolio website is built with the following technologies:

--   [Next.js (App Router)](https://nextjs.org/): A powerful framework for building performant and SEO-friendly web applications.
+-   [Next.JS 14 (App Router)](https://nextjs.org/): A powerful framework for building performant and SEO-friendly web applications.
+-   [Next.JS Server Actions](https://nextjs.org/docs/app/api-reference/functions/server-actions): A new way to create API routes in Next.js.
 -   [TypeScript](https://www.typescriptlang.org/): Ensuring robust and type-safe code for enhanced development.
--   [React.js](https://react.dev/): Creating dynamic and interactive user interfaces for seamless navigation.
+-   [React.JS](https://react.dev/): Creating dynamic and interactive user interfaces for seamless navigation.
--   [ShadCN UI](https://ui.shadcn.com/): The best library of manipulate the UI.
 -   [Next UI](https://nextui.org/): The best library of manipulate the UI.
 -   [Pusher](https://pusher.com/): Adding real-time functionality to the application.
 -   [React Hot Toast](https://react-hot-toast.com/): Adding toast notifications to the application.